tuxpoldo/btsync-deb/docs/site-page-btsync-gui.md

 The behaviour of the GUI can be influenced by specifying various options on the command line.
 There is also a way to make some options persistent across restarts making it superfluous to specify the options each time you start the GUI.
-You can get detailed help about the commandline options by invoking the man page:
+You can get detailed help about the command line options by invoking the man page:

 ```bash
 man btsync-gui
 ```

-Here an overview of the available options:
+Here you find an overview of the available options:

 ```
 usage: btsync-gui [-h] [--log {CRITICAL,ERROR,WARNING,INFO,DEBUG}]